 Financial advisors will also need to earn certain certifications or licenses depending on the fields they want to work in.
 Each certification program will have its own requirements.
 These requirement could include a specific degree, coursework, a certain amount of experience or passing exams.

 To get a better idea of what certification is like for a financial advisor, consider a few common examples.
-In order to become a certified financial planner (CFP), you need to meet certain educational requirements, you need have a few years of experience and then you need to pass the CFP exam.
+In order to become a certified financial planner (CFP), you need to meet certain educational requirements, you need to have a few years of experience and then you need to pass the CFP exam.
 Getting certified as a chartered financial analyst (CFA), which is one of the most-respected certifications you can have, is even more challenging.
 You need to have a bachelor’s degree and four years of experience.
 Then you need to pass three six-hour exams in order to receive certification.
 If you want to specialize in taxes, becoming a certified public accountant (CPA) will help.
 That certification requires certain coursework, two years of experience and passing an exam.
-Any advisors who provide investment advice are required to earn a Series 65 license and uphold then uphold certain standards.The Bottom Line
+Any advisors who provide investment adv-The Bottom Line

 Photo credit: iStock.com/Rawpixel Ltd, iStock.com/monkeybusinessimages